impactupgrade/django-template/README.md

     source env/bin/activate (for Windows use: env\scripts\activate)
     pip install django
     ```
-  - Run the following command to create the new project, using django-template as a template project in your new directory (note: the '.' at the end of the command notes to use the current directory)
+  - Run the following command to create the new project, using django-template as a template project in your new directory (note: the '.' at the end of the command notes to use the current directory; and use the new directory name as `<project_name>`)
     ```
     django-admin startproject --template=https://github.com/impactupgrade/django-template/archive/master.zip <project_name> .
     ```